Skip to content

 To operate with pushback requests on ACD:

-- If an aircraft is instructed to 'standby for Ground', ACD will move the strip below the Standby for Ground bar in the Queue section of the Cleared Bay in OzStrips, to denote they are awaiting pushback approval.
+4. If an aircraft is instructed to 'standby for Ground', ACD will move the strip into the Monitor SMC Bay in OzStrips, to denote they are awaiting pushback approval.

-- When SMC has adequate space on the aprons, taxiways, and holding points, they will issue pushback/taxi to the next aircraft in line by scanning the Cleared Queue bay.
+5. When SMC has adequate space on the aprons, taxiways, and holding points, they will issue pushback/taxi to the next aircraft in line by scanning the Cleared Bay queue.

 The decision whether or not to send an aircraft to SMC or hold them on the ACD frequency should be made in accordance with the Queue Management techniques.